ninest/snowpress/src/content/index.md

 ---
-title: Snowy theme
+title: Snowpress
 sidebar: false
 ---

-Snowy is a minimalistic theme for Nuxt content.
+Snowpress is a minimalistic theme for Nuxt content.
 It features a full length sidebar and no navbar on desktop to allow for easy navigation and distraction-free reading.